Clinton suggests Syrian rebels will get arms

 Residents of Homs fear Assad will subject the city to the same treatment his late father Hafez inflicted on the rebellious town of Hama 30 years ago, when 10,000 were killed.

 "When Assad's father conducted his horrific attacks back in the early '80s, there was no Internet, there was no Twitter, there were no social communication sites.
-There was no satellite television.
-There were no on-the-ground witnesses," Clinton said.
+There was no satellite television," Clinton said.

 "It's much harder, and thankfully so, to have that level of brutality - shelling with artillery your own people - not be known by everyone, most particularly your own people, not after the fact but in real time," she added.